Tiger Woods has surgery on ruptured Achilles tendon

 The 15-time major winner is yet to appear on the PGA Tour this season and his latest setback puts his participation in the Masters next month in serious doubt.

-“This morning, Dr Charlton Stucken of (the) Hospital for Special Surgery in West Palm Beach, Florida performed a minimally-invasive Achilles tendon repair for a ruptured tendon.
+Woods revealed that he had undergone surgery at the Hospital for Special Surgery in West Palm Beach to repair the ruptured tendon.

-“’The surgery went smoothly, and we expect a full recovery,’ added Dr Stucken.

 It is unclear how long the 49-year-old former world number one, who has been hampered by a succession of fitness problems in recent years, will be out.